chris-maroudas/General-notes/README.md

 ####Notes
 Leave notes in code with:

 `#TODO: Refactor method`

 `#FIXME: Fix this bug`

 and see an overview of them with rake:notes

+####Indexes
+You should index:

+Foreign keys

+Fields that you search or sort by

+On join tables, you should index: key1, key2, [key1, key2], [key2, key1]

 #### Contribute